Changissnz/selfinterest/README.md

 in relevance for that understanding.
-The understanding from what-is contains the as-is, due to all information details considered and the conceptualization, that which includes perception and judgment, on the object's "self", will, and motivation; the understanding of what-is can be be exactly what-is.
+The understanding from what-is contains the as-is, due to all information details considered and the conceptualization, that which includes perception and judgment, on the object's "self", will, and motivation; the understanding of what-is cannot be exactly what-is.
 Mutual understanding between two selves is of the as-is, but there can be a certainty in belief that the as-is is, for their intents and purposes, the what-is.
 The what-is of an object has the quality of being a malleable stabilizing factor